 The Resident Services team is passionate, creative and supportive.
 We are dedicated to racial equity and inclusion, passionate about addressing the drivers of poverty, creative and innovative in doing that work, and provide a supportive culture of learning.

 The CTEP member works individually, with other CTEP AmeriCorps members and Project for Pride in Living team members, and partners with staff across PPL’s programs.
 One member will work primarily with PPL’s Family Supportive Housing programs, the other with Single Adult Supportive Housing and Affordable Housing programs.

-The CTEP member offices at the PPL Service Center located in the Phillips neighborhood and serves a diverse population at PPL housing sites in Minneapolis, St. Paul, and surrounding suburbs.
+The CTEP member offices at the PPL Campus located in the Phillips neighborhood and serves a diverse population at PPL housing sites in Minneapolis, St. Paul, and surrounding suburbs.
 Housing sites work with many individuals that are new immigrants, lower-income, experiencing homelessness, have a disability, and/or mental health concerns.

 Members will travel to PPL housing sites or community organizations.
 Access to a reliable, insured vehicle is preferred but not required.
 Members must have a valid MN Driver’s License with a good driving record within the last 3 years consistent with PPL’s Driving Policy.
 Members will use PC computer, printer, fax, AV, camera and video camera equipment in their job.

 How to Apply

 Apply online at my.americorps.gov and click on “Apply to Serve” (be sure to search for the “Community Technology Empowerment Project” or “CTEP” when asked to indicate what program you would like to send your application to).
 Contact: Joel Krogstad, email@example.com, 651.298.8918